 - 1. First, locate the center of your plate so you can position your pencil.
 The pencil will serve as your gnomon.
 The gnomon is the part of the sundial that casts a shadow on the sundial.
 The side of the plate where food is typically placed should be facing the ground.
 At the center of the plate, using a pencil, poke a hole into the center of the plate.
 This is where the pencil will go. - 2.
-Using a marker, turn your sundial face into a clockface.
-Write numbers 1-12 on the plate like you would see on a clock. - 3.
+Using a marker, turn your sundial face into a clock face.
+Write numbers 6-7-8-9-10-11-12-1-2-3-4-5-6 on the plate to match the example image. - 3.
 Attach your gnomon by sticking the pencil in the hole in the middle of the sundial face. - 4.
 When you get home, try taking your sundial outside and setting it up.
 To set it up, find a bright spot with direct sunlight.
-Turn the sundial until the shadow of the gnomon is on the appropriate time on your sundial face.
+Turn the sundial until the shadow of the gnomon is at the appropriate time on your sundial face.
 Now, you can check back on the sundial later to see if the time is correct!